 Skip to main content

 This historic commission was done as an illuminated manuscript published by Crossway, to commemorate the four hundred year anniversary of The King James Bible, released January 2011.
 Five major frontispieces, 89 chapter heading letter and 148 pages of illumined pages, this unprecedented marriage of a modern, usually secular art form with ancient scripture that most interests Fujimura, who aims to depict “the greater reality that the Bible speaks of… for the pure sake of integrating faith and art in our current pluralistic, multicultural world.”
-The original images were shown in the inaugural exhibit at the Museum of the Bible in Washington D.C., Gonzaga University Jundt Museum, Takashimaya Contemporary Gallery in Tokyo, at Dillon Gallery and Waterfall Mansion Gallery in New York City.
+The original frontispaintings were shown in the inaugural exhibit at the Museum of the Bible in Washington D.C., Gonzaga University Jundt Museum, and many other museums and galleries including ARC exhibit in London.

 For the chapter heading 89 letters—Each of the chapter heading letters are done as visual exegesis of the content of the chapters, so it is possible to meditate upon the content of the gospel pages with these images.
-Copyright © Makoto Fujimura, 2011
+Copyright © 2011 Makoto Fujimura.

 Charis-Kairos (The Tears of Christ), 2010